A FREE guide to accounting basics for your small business

-There are two types of accounts which make up accounting basics – financial accounts and management accounts.
+There are two types of accounts that make up accounting basics – financial statements and management accounts.

 Company Financial Accounts basics

-Every limited liability company needs to produce a set of accounts at the end of the company’s financial year.
-These consist of a profit and loss account, balance sheet, trial balance and cash-flow statement.
+Every limited liability company must produce a set of accounts at the end of its financial year.
+These consist of a profit and loss account, balance sheet, cash flow statement, trial balance, and cash-flow forecast called the financial statements.

 Every company in the UK has to submit these accounts to Companies House, as specified in the Companies Act.
 These accounts become publicly accessible records and can be accessed by anyone for a small fee.

 These Financial Accounts will need to be completed by Accountants with a report from the Directors and the Accountant.
 Small companies can produce abbreviated accounts.
-Check with your Accountant as to the reports which you need to submit for your small business.
+Check with your accountant about the reports you must submit for your small business.

-Your financial accounts will enable investors to look at the performance of your company.
+Your financial reports will enable investors to look at your company’s performance.
 The bank may also require a copy to help secure overdrafts or small business loans.